Day Service at Hebburn Centre set to be moved

 The woman, from South Shields, who does not wish to be named, says she was offered a place at Father James Walsh Centre in Hebburn for a family member - but was then told the place was unavailable due to a relocation of the service.

-It is understood the venue is to close in June.
+It is understood the venue is to closer in June.

-The council says the number of people using the centre in Hedgeley Road, Hebburn, has dropped in recent years, and talks are now underway between staff, unions and service users
+The council say, the number of people using the centre, in Hedgeley Road, Hebburn, has dropped in recent years and talks are now underway between staff, unions and service users

 “There just seems to be a lack of communication between senior managers at the council, the staff and people looking to use the service.